Achilles on Skyros: Story

 The most detailed and elaborate version is that found in the Roman poem Achilleid.
 In the poem, Thetis resolves to hide Achilles away at the court of Lycomedes.
 Achilles is quite reluctant, but eventually consents, attracted by the beauty of the king's most fair daughter, Deidamia.
 Thetis has him dressed up as a maiden and introduces him to Lycomedes as her daughter who would have had an Amazon-like upbringing and now needed to learn feminine ways by living among ordinary girls of her age, so as to prepare for a normal marriage in the future; Lycomedes agrees to take care of the "girl" and his unsuspecting daughters accept Achilles into their company as another fellow maiden.
 After some time he develops a particularly close friendship with Deidamia and it becomes increasingly difficult for him to hide his romantic and sexual interest in her.
-Eventually, at a nighttime festival in honor of Dionysus where men are normally not allowed, Achilles gives way to his sexual desires and rapes Deidamia.
+Eventually, at a nighttime festival in honour of Dionysus where men are normally not allowed, Achilles rapes Deidamia.

 Afterwards, trying to console her, he discloses his true name and origin; despite being scared by what has happened, Deidamia doesn't want Achilles to suffer punishment from her father and resolves to keep the incident and his identity, as well as the fact that she has conceived a child, a secret.
-When Odysseus and his comrades arrive at Scyros, Achilles, long annoyed by his female disguise, is about to reveal himself but Deidamia holds him back.
+When Odysseus and his comrades arrive at Skyros, Achilles, long annoyed by his female disguise, is about to reveal himself but Deidamia holds him back.
 Odysseus then performs the trick with the gifts and the trumpet and thereby reveals the secret.
 Achilles hears Deidamia cry and confesses to Lycomedes that they have been engaged in sexual behavior and have had a child together.
 As the Achaeans are about to sail off to the war, Deidamia is heartbroken over the impending loss of Achilles and asks if she could go with him, but that seems impossible; she then implores him to keep their son in his thoughts, and to never have children with other women.
 Achilles swears to one day return to Deidamia, but the reader knows that he will die at Troy.